xuwd1/mechrevo-wujie14-kmod/README.md

 The better part is that some Linux desktop environments(DE) implement GUI power profile tweaking tools on top of this standard interface.
 Taking KDE as example, with this kernel module loaded you could conveniently check and set the performance mode with the "Battery and Brightness" system tray entry:

 <img src="assets/systemtray.png" alt="systray" width="350" />

+Please note that the `power-profile-daemon` has to be installed and active for KDE plasma to show the current power profile like in the above screenshot, since obviously plasma relies on `power-profile-daemon` to retreive the information.
+However quite unfortunately `power-profile-deamon` is in conflict with `tlp`, so in case you would prefer to use `tlp` I also have made a simple KDE Plasma widget to visualize the current power profile.
+Check [here](#A very simple KDE plasma widget (aka "plasmoid") : Power-Profile-Monitor) for details.

 ### 2. Keyboard backlight brigtness level and auto-shutoff time configuring